Banksy-said-hi/Advanced-React/README.md

 # 🌟 Advanced React
+## React Element
+A React Element is a plain JavaScript object that represents the structure of a UI component.
+It’s the building block of React applications.
+A React Component is different from a React Element.
+A React Component is a function or class that returns React elements.
+It is more like a blueprint for what React elements should look like.
+A React Element is the output of JSX or the result of calling a React Component.
+- React Components are the reusable building blocks (functions or classes) that generate React Elements.

+- React Elements are the actual JavaScript objects that describe how the DOM should look.

+- Descriptive Objects: They describe what you want to see on the screen, but they are not the actual DOM nodes.

+- Immutable: Once created, you cannot modify a React Element.
 ## 🔍 Filter( )
 The filter() method is used to create a new array containing only the elements that satisfy a specific condition.
 It does this by executing a callback function on each element of the original array.
 The callback should return true to include the element in the new array and false to exclude it.
 This method doesn’t modify the original array and is often used for tasks like removing unwanted items or narrowing down data.